 SOURCE Accessed 20/03/2020.

 Q: If I choose to self-isolate my family do I still have to pay fees?

-A: If you have chosen to self-isolate and wish for your place to remain at the centre, fees will are payable.
-Families can continue to claim additional absences for COVID-19 related reasons without the need for medical evidence until 31 December 2020.
+A: If you have chosen to self-isolate and wish for your place to remain at the centre, fees are payable.

 Q: Will I be notified if there are diagnosed cases of Coronavirus at my centre?

 A: If an educator, child or parent is diagnosed with Coronavirus (COVID-19) we will implement our notification of illness procedures.
 This includes reporting the illness to the Health Department and following the advice they provide.
 Families will be notified immediately via email, SMS message and notification posted on the Centre entrance door.
 If we do have a confirmed case, it may be the Centre will closed for 2-3 days.